 Hope to see you there!

 And while you’re there, don’t hesitate to visit the Angel of the Sea for a look around.
 Tell them Marlo sent you!
-It’s beautiful, both during the day, and lit up at night 🙂
+The romantic bed and breakfast is beautiful, both during the day, and lit up at night 🙂